How Unsubscribes Work

 - This helps ensure compliance with Australian spam laws

-You do not need to take any action when someone unsubscribes.
+You do not need to take any action when someone unsubscribes by replying STOP.

 Unsubscribe list